-All transfers of land are subject to duty on the instrument of transfer based on the value of the land (including improvements) or the consideration (including GST) whichever is greater (unless an exemption or concession applies).
-When a business is purchased, land may also be transferred as part of the transaction, or the business may at some future time purchase land - this transfer of land is also subject to duty.
+All transfers of land are subject to duty on the instrument of transfer based on the value of the land (including improvements) or the consideration (including GST) whichever is greater (unless an exemption, concession, rebate or reduction applies).

-It is important as well as a requirement of law that the purchaser legally records their interest in any land they purchase quickly and efficiently to protect their investment.
+It is important that the purchaser legally records their interest in any land they purchase quickly and efficiently to protect their investment.

 The usual practice is that the purchaser will be responsible for the payment of the appropriate stamp duty and Lands Titles Office registration fees at the time either the purchaser or their representative arranges stamping and then lodges the documentation for registration at the Lands Titles Office.

 Most transfers of land are charged as detailed below.
-A number of concessions are detailed in the Stamp Duties Act (for example, the purchase of an off-the-plan apartment which meets certain criteria), and other conveyances may be exempt (for example, transfers from an estate of a deceased person to a beneficiary under the will).
-The calculation of stamp duty on transfers of real property can be very complex and this brief information should only be taken as a guide.
+A number of concessions are detailed in the Stamp Duties Act 1923 (for example, the purchase of an off-the-plan apartment which meets certain criteria), and other conveyances may be exempt (for example, transfers from an estate of a deceased person to a beneficiary under the will).

 |Where value of the property conveyed||Amount of Duty|

 |Does not exceed $12,000||$1.00 for every $100 or part of $100|

 |Exceeds $12,000 but not $30,000||$120 plus $2.00 for every $100 or part of $100 over $12,000|